Dates & Prices

 Day 8

-Gudauri / StepansmindaFollow the Tergi River on a drive to Stepansminda (formerly known as Kazbegi).
-Explore this mountain village then take a 2.5-hour walk through beautiful valleys and woodlands to Gergeti Trinity Church (2170 m).
-This 14th-century church sits at the base of the second-highest volcanic summit in the Caucasus – Mt Kazgbegi (5047 m) – and weather permitting you may catch a glimpse of this frosty behemoth.
-The image of the pointed spires of the isolated church against the mountains is truly breathtaking, and a great place to practice your photography skills.
-Drive back to Gudauri for an included dinner.
+Gudauri / StepantsmindaFollow the Tergi River on a drive to Stepantsminda, formerly known as Kazbegi.
+Explore this mountain village then hike through beautiful valleys and woodlands to the iconic Gergeti Trinity Church.
+This 14th-century church sits at the base of the second-highest volcanic summit in the Caucasus – Mt Kazbegi – and, weather permitting, you may catch a glimpse.
+The image of the pointed spires of the isolated church against the mountains is truly breathtaking, and a great place for a photo.
+Drive back to Gudauri for a dinner with your group.

 Meals: Breakfast Dinner -